Ledger-Donjon/ledger-donjon.github.io/_posts/2019-06-25-Ellipal-Security.md

 ---

+* Edited on the 2019-07-11 after discussion with Ellipal *

 # Security Analysis of Ellipal (Hardware) Wallet

 [The Donjon]({% post_url 2018-12-11-Introducing-Ledger-Donjon %}), Ledger’s security research team, recently spent some time and resources to analyse the security of hardware wallets.
 Our goal is to raise the bar for security in the ecosystem.